-

 - to redress existing damage,

-- to determine the illegality of the damage,
+- to determine the illegality of the damage if this is continuing to have a disruptive effect,

 - notice of any correction or the judgment be given to third parties or be published, and

-- ordering damages and satisfaction and for delivery of profits in accordance with the provisions on agency without authority according to the Code of Obligations of the 340th of March 1911 (CO) for (article 9 UCA).
+- bring an action pursuant to the Code of Obligations of the 30th of March 1911 (CO) for damages and satisfaction and for delivery of profits in accordance with the provisions on agency without authority (article 9 UCA).

 Self-Regulatory Measures